petitnau/algoml/contracts/amm/README.md

 # Automatic Market Maker

-This contract is an AlgoML version of the AMMs described in [this whitepaper](https://arxiv.org/pdf/2106.01870.pdf) by Massimo Bartoletti, James Hsin-yu Chiang and Alberto Lluch-Lafuente.

-Automated Market Makers are decentralized applications that allow digital assets to be traded in a permissionless way by using liquidity pools rather than traditional market of buyers and sellers.
+Automated Market Makers (AMMs) are decentralized applications that allow digital assets to be traded in a permissionless way by using liquidity pools rather than traditional market of buyers and sellers.
+We specify in AlgoML a constant-product AMM, as defined in [BCL21](BCL20).

 ## Contract state